ga-wdi-boston/mongodb-crud/README.md

 ## Review Objectives

-We haven't discussed the first objective.
-Based on what you've seen, what *are* the trade-offs involved in using a NoSQL database like MongoDB instead of a relational database like PostgreSQL?
+Let's discuss the first objective.
+Based on what you've seen, what are some of the trade-offs between using a NoSQL database like MongoDB and using a relational database?